iamvikaspatel/odd_object_opticodds/README.md

-Here’s a **professional, structured README.md** tailored for your uploaded project — the **HotStreak Sports Odds Data Pipeline**.
-It follows the same tone and structure used by production data engineering teams, clearly showing your technical skill to hiring managers.

----

 # 🧩 HotStreak Sports Odds Data Pipeline

 A **fully automated Python ETL pipeline** that fetches, decodes, and structures **sports betting odds data** from the **HotStreak GraphQL API**.